Reviews You Can Rely On

 Weight 1.9 lbs

-The Black+Decker D3030 Allure is easy to use and offers great performance at a price we almost can't believe.
-Running hot, the Allure sailed over all the fabrics we tested with a superb front spray feature that works wonders.
-Tester Adam Stout stated, “Its tapered nose makes precision work a breeze, and an 8-foot cord handily reaches just about wherever you need it.”
-We appreciate the matte finish of the handle and the large, obvious controls.
-Though this isn't the lightest model we tested, at 1.9 lbs, it is about half the weight of most other top-scoring models.
-It felt light in the hands and glides of our testers across fabric easily, making maneuvering around complicated corners and sensitive areas easy.
+I love the matte finish of the handle and the large, obvious controls.
+Though this isn't the lightest model we tested, at 1.9 lbs, it's about half the weight of most other top-scoring models, like the CHI Lava 13113, which is 3.5 lbs.
+It felt light in the hands and glided across fabric easily, making maneuvering around complicated corners and sensitive areas easy.

 clothes iron - the d3030 allure was able to reach 300 degrees in less than 60...